-Australia’s antitrust and consumer protection legislation is contained in the Competition and Consumer Act 2010 (CCA).1
+Australia’s antitrust and consumer protection legislation is contained in the Competition and Consumer Act 2010 (CCA).
+1 The object of the CCA is to enhance the welfare of Australians through the promotion of competition and fair trading and provision for consumer protection.

 The Competition and Consumer Act